 - 3.3 At first floor level, the proposed two storey rear extension would be constructed in line with the existing main two storey flank elevations of the dwelling, extending approximately 3.3m from the north eastern flank and 3.3m from the south western flank.
 Given the existing stepped building line, the extension would extend approximately 1.6m deeper from the south western flank than the north eastern flank.
 The extension would have a hipped roof form with a maximum height of 7.4m, sloping down to an eaves height of 5.2m.
 The extension to the north eastern aspect of the rear elevation would be set down approximately 0.3m from the maximum ridge of the host dwelling with a maximum height of 7.1m, sloping down to an eaves height of 5.2m.
-The proposed first floor fenestration comprises a three-casement window within the rear of the extension and one additional two-casement window within the north eastern flank elevation serving a bathroom. - 3.4 The proposed alterations to the frontage would include an extension to the existing hardstanding to provide off street parking for two vehicles. - 3.5 Amended plans were received during the course of the application to reduce the depth of the ground and first floor rear extensions and remove the originally proposed bedroom 5.
+The proposed first floor fenestration comprises a three-casement window and two-casement window within the rear of the extension and no additional first floor flank fenestration is proposed. - 3.4 The proposal would include the construction of a first floor side extension to the north eastern flank of the host dwelling, infilling the recessed aspect of the frontage and replacing the existing catslide roof with true first floor accommodation.
+The extension would have a depth of 1.3m, set back 0.3m from the main two storey front elevation and a width of 2.7m, constructed in line with the existing north eastern flank elevation.
+This element would have a hipped roof form with a maximum height of 7.1m, sloping down to an eaves height of 5.2m, set down 0.3m from the maximum ridge of the host dwelling.
+A two-casement window is proposed at first floor level within the front elevation of the extension. - 3.5 The proposed alterations to the frontage would include an extension to the existing hardstanding to provide off street parking for three vehicles. - 3.6 Amended plans were received during the course of the application to reduce the depth of the ground and first floor rear extensions such that the proposed side and rear extensions are the same depth and width as the previously approved extensions under application reference 18/1554/FUL. - 3.7 The description of the application is similar to that of 18/1554/FUL which was permitted in October 2018.
+Following the receipt of amended plans during the course of this application, the only difference between the current application and permitted scheme is the inclusion of a small first floor side infill extension to the front to incorporate an en-suite bathroom.
+A first floor flank window has also been omitted and three parking spaces are now shown to the frontage where there were previously two spaces proposed.